 While many people consider animal abuse and family violence to be two separate issues, studies suggest that they are actually linked.

-Although animal protection agencies and social care workers often coordinate with each other to prevent various forms of abuse, generally animal abuse and family violence are considered to be two separate issues.
-However, professionals working in these fields will tell you that it is often the same families (or perpetrators) involved and the same overarching problems.
+Although animal protection agencies and social care workers often coordinate with each other to prevent various forms of abuse, animal abuse and family violence are generally considered to be two separate issues.
+However, professionals working in these fields will tell you that it is often the same families (or perpetrators) involved with the same overarching problems.

 In the past couple of decades, official bodies have recognised a link between cruelty to animals, domestic violence and the maltreatment of children.
 While both the NSPCC and the RSPCA have highlighted this troubling link, the two forms of abuse are still often thought of as unconnected.

 The Links Group has brought together representatives from the family safeguarding and animal welfare fields to end violence against people and animals.
 In order to spot signs of animal cruelty, which could indicate the abuse of family members, practitioners must receive the correct training.